pedrojmendoza/geofencing-workshop/creating_webapp.md

 4. Once you are done with the above customizations, you are ready to [Add authentication](https://docs.amplify.aws/start/getting-started/auth/q/integration/react) and finally [Deploy and host app
 ](https://docs.amplify.aws/start/getting-started/hosting/q/integration/react).

+5. After you are done with deploying the web app, go to the URL for the published application, create a new user to be able to access the application.
+Once in the application, draw a new geofence covering the Ottawa area (close to what is shown in this [picture](TBD)) and save it with the name *Ottawa*